Lee Ji-hyun (actress, born 1983)

+In 2023 she released a solo single 게리롱 푸리롱.
+Starting in 2026, she will also work as the hairdresser of a beauty salon in Gwacheon.

 Career

-2000–present: Career beginnings, debut with Jewelry and departure from Star Empire Entertainment
+2001–present: Career beginnings, debut with Jewelry and departure from Star Empire Entertainment

 In her teenage years, she studied at Kyoongi University when she was 17, she was discovered at the Star Empire Entertainment and later she became a trainee when her mom attended her dance classes the following month.

-In 2000, Lee and the other 3 members debuted as a member of Jewelry, after finding success of the worldwide girl group nations in South Korea, On 2006, The agency announced that Lee's contract was expired and she decided to leave the group.
+In 2001, Lee and the other 3 members debuted as a member of Jewelry, after finding success of the worldwide girl group nations in South Korea, On 2006, The agency announced that Lee's contract was expired and she decided to leave the group.

 In 2006, she was now a host television and as an actress, She acted dramas as Tomorrow Victory and A Good Day To Love.